dmcblue/faded/story/messages.md

 - Steward Maurin

 29 of Auvur, 950
-As I sit in this darkness, my very life leaves me in despair.
+As I sit in this darkness, my very life flees me in despair.
 My people forever tormented.
 The thrones of my ancestors corrupted by the terrible choices that awaits me above.
 I cannot face this decision nor the people that I have failed.
 - (illegible), Monarch of (illegible)

 There is a truth here I cannot admit.
 As I find more and more details...how many times have I read these words?
 I pray it isn't true.
 Let there be an end to these terrible halls and for all that they contain.